 When a friend or family member develops a mental health condition, it’s important to know that you’re not alone.
-Family members and caregivers often play a large role in helping and supporting the millions of people in the U.S. who experience mental health conditions each year.
-Many family members and caregivers experience the same thoughts and questions you might be having now.
+Family members, friends, and caregivers often play a large role in helping and supporting the millions of people in the U.S. who experience mental health conditions each year.
+Many loved ones experience the same thoughts and questions you might be having now.

 You may be trying to help a family member who doesn’t have access to care or doesn’t want help.
 Or you may want to learn how to support and encourage someone who has been hospitalized or experienced a similar mental health crisis.

 We realize that the challenges of mental illness do not only affect an individual’s family members but also friends, teachers, neighbors, coworkers and others in the community.
 Here we use the terms family member and caregiver interchangeably to refer to someone giving emotional, financial, or practical support to a person with a mental health condition.
 Whether you’re providing a lot of assistance or very little, the information here can help you better understand the issues that you might face.

 When someone has a mental health condition, support from loved ones can make a big difference.
 However, it may be hard for us as family members or friends to know what approach is best.
 It’s particularly difficult to balance showing support with caring for our own health and encouraging others to be responsible for their actions.

 Learn what you can about your loved one’s mental health condition.